Let this be the year you master Russian

 Russia itself is a vast country, with many beautiful and historic places.
 Unfortunately, only about 5.5 percent of Russians are able to speak English as either a first or second language, so being able to speak even a little bit of Russian is important if you plan to go anywhere other than the major tourist hotspots of Moscow and Saint Petersburg.

 A trip on the world famous Trans-Siberian Railway is one such example.
 This almost mythical train journey is one of the best ways to experience the vast beauty of this country and visit some of it’s most far-flung locations which you otherwise wouldn’t be able to reach.
 While it’s possible to make the journey without speaking Russian, your trip will become infinitely more interesting and memorable if you’re able to interact with the people you’re sharing your journey with, and soak in the famously warm hospitality of the Russian people.

-There are a variety of ways you can choose to learn to speak Russian, and thanks to the Internet, a lot of them are even free.
+There are many different methods you could use to learn to speak Russian, and a lot of them are even free thanks to the Internet.

 Just like in a classroom, this can be a great way to get to know another language.
 Learning directly from a native Russian speaker allows you to practice reading, writing, speaking, and listening to Russian the way it’s actually used.
 If you’re looking to master the language in the shortest amount of time, this one-on-one method is ideal.
 On the other hand, private lessons can be quite expensive, and a skilled, qualified teacher can be hard to find.
 Another equally good options is to find someone who wants to learn your language, and give each other lesson.